Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

 Here, $\mathcal{J}_1$ denotes the deviation between the optimized DOEs and the original power limits of DERs; $\mathcal{J}_2$ quantifies the power loss of the system; $\mathcal{J}_3$ indicates constraint violations of the system.
 Since DOEs are used to ensure network integrity, we expect $\mathcal{J}_3$ to be minimized to zero, i.e., constraints (\ref{voltage limit}) - (\ref{reverse power flow limit}) are satisfied.
 In this context, we prefer DOEs that minimize the deviation from original DER power limits and reduce losses, i.e., the smaller $\mathcal{J}_1$ and $\mathcal{J}_2$, the better.

 We first analyze the optimization results of one snapshot in detail.
-The results of optimizing $p_j^+$ and $p_j^-$ are summarized in Table~\ref{p+ one snapshot} and \ref{p- one snapshot}, respectively.
+The results of optimizing $p_j^+$ and $p_j^-$ are summarized in Tables~\ref{p+ one snapshot} and \ref{p- one snapshot}, respectively.
 Benchmark B0 shows the result of unrestrained DER power.
 If DERs operate at $p_j^{\max}$, the reverse power flow constraint (\ref{reverse power flow limit}) will be violated, while if DERs operate at $p_j^{\min}$, voltage and overloading constraints will be violated, both resulting in large values of $\mathcal{J}_3$.
 Thus, it is necessary to calculate DOEs to constrain the power of DERs and avoid constraint violation.
+Specifically, when applying benchmarks B1-B4, we optimize the problem to a solution where $J_3$ is zero, implying that there is no constraint violation.
+The last column of Tables~\ref{p+ one snapshot} and \ref{p- one snapshot} are the solution time of DOE optimization problems when different benchmark methods are applied.

 B1 and B2 are ICNN-based methods proposed in this paper, which achieve the lowest objective value $\mathcal{J}$ in both $p_j^{+}$ and $p_j^{-}$ optimizations, outperforming the rest of the benchmark methods.
 Eliminating all constraint violations, B1 and B2 generate DOEs with the least deviation from $p_j^{\max}$ and $p_j^{\min}$ and minimal losses.
 The results demonstrate that the proposed ICNN-based methods can accurately capture the non-convex power flow relationships and effectively simplify the optimization of DOEs for DERs.
 Note that the solutions obtained by B1 and B2 are the same, implying that the proposed linear relaxation of ICNN is tight, as we theoretically proved in Theorem~\ref{ICNN DOE theorem}.
 With linear relaxation, the solution time of DOE optimization problem (\ref{reformulated DOE optimization}) reduces from more than 10 seconds (B2) to less than 0.3 seconds (B1), indicating that the proposed method significantly improves optimization efficiency.